Education Pain Points in Balochistan: Insights from the RISE Diagnostic Framework

 Thirdly, effective utilization of available information on test scores and intermediary inputs (those on which learning is premised) is also likely to lead to significant improvement in expansion of schooling opportunities.
 In order to make government bodies more likely to demand and use better data, budgetary allocations to provinces can be linked with such commitments (whether such income streams come from within federal state tax revenues and the NFC or additional private/donor income streams).

-Rafiullah Kakar, Member Social Sector, Planning Commission of Pakistan
+Rafiullah Kakar is a Member Social Sector at Planning Commission of Pakistan.

-Barkat Shah Kakar, Assistant Professor, University of Balochistan
+Barkat Shah Kakar is an Assistant Professor at University of Balochistan.

 Authors: